A community of individuals and foundations committing to the end of unjust and unnecessary incarceration.

 We've developed effective philanthropic funds to maximize your impact, the One for Justice Action Fund (501c4) and the One for Justice Education Fund (501c3).
 Our expert advisory board can also provide bespoke recommendations and investment strategies to meet your needs.

 All of your giving that aligns with O4J’s mission counts towards your pledge.
-Many of you may be meeting this 1% threshold already and by joining the pledge, you can inspire others.
+If you are already giving above $100k annually, your commitment can inspire others.

-If you choose to join the pledge you can opt to have your name shared publicly on the website, or more discreetly with other donors, as inspiration.
+If you choose to join us you can opt to have your name shared publicly on the website, or more discreetly with other donors, as inspiration.

 Our advisory board made up of Justice funders, strategists, and leaders guides our pledgers in investing as effectively as possible in advancing justice.